 The activity itself can vary widely, but consider what your goals are with your company meal, and align your lunchtime practices to support that goal.

-Align your meal planning and company values
+Align your team meal planning and company values

-How and from whom you order and serve company meals makes a value statement to your team.
+How and from whom you order and serve team meals makes a value statement to your team.
 Considering the environmental impact and who your vendors can add another layer of meaning to your meals, and save you money.

 Before you place your order, think about quantity.
 Work with your caterer to help determine how much of menu item to order based on the number of people eating.
 The US Department of Agriculture estimates that about 31 percent of food in the United States is wasted.
 Don’t let your stale bagels and wilting salad add to that number.